Daniel-Pham831/Chess-Game-Built/README.md

-# This is the Development Build of the Chess Game repos
+# This is the Development Build of the Chess Game.

 Here is the source repo link ༼ つ ◕_◕ ༽つ : https://github.com/Daniel-Pham831/Chess-Game